vana-com/vana-smart-contracts-internal/README.md

 npx hardhat test
 ```

 5. Create an `.env` file for the smart contract repo.
-You will need the owner address and private key.
+You will need the owner's address and private key.
 Customize the DLP name, token name, and token symbol as needed.

 ```
 DEPLOYER_PRIVATE_KEY=8...7